RupankarCh/my-notes/RHCSA/readme.md

 gpgcheck=0
 enabled=1
 ```
 Save and exit.
-Esc :wq
+Esc :wq if you get any error while creating the file E212/E303
+rum with root previledge
+rm -f /etc/yum.repos.d/.filename.repo.sw* (To cleanup)

 ```
 #yum clean all (To Clean existing metadata)
 #yum repolist (The command scans all the configuration files inside /etc/yum.repos.d/)